 A Classic Shepherd’s Pie recipe with a mashed potato crust.
 A delicious ground beef meat pie baked in a classic thick red sauce gravy with vegetable filling and a buttery parmesan cheese mashed potato topping.

-Shepherd’s Pie or as some call a Cottage Pie is a hearty red sauce ground beef pie filling with a golden brown, buttery mashed potato crust.
+Shepherd’s Pie or as some call a Cottage Pie is an Irish dish that is made with a hearty red sauce ground beef pie filling with a golden brown, buttery mashed potato crust.
 What traditionally constitutes as side dishes at supper turns into a meal with frozen vegetables and potatoes baked into this classic meat casserole.

 Like most other dinner casseroles, Shepherd’s Pie combines a variety of fillings that are assembled and baked in one pot and served as a meal.
 The meat pie filling has an ample amount of beef with tender pieces of carrot, peas, green beans, and corn dressed in a rich beef sauce.
 Each bite includes a generous serving of mashed potatoes.